Classic Mac OS memory management: Switcher

 The situation worsened with the advent of Switcher, which was a way for a Mac with 512 KB or more of memory to run multiple applications at once.
 This was a necessary step forward for users, who found the one-app-at-a-time approach very limiting.
 Because Apple was now committed to its memory management model, as well as compatibility with existing applications, it was forced to adopt a scheme where each application was allocated its own heap from the available RAM.

 The amount of actual RAM allocated to each heap was set by a value coded into the metadata of each application, set by the programmer.
 Sometimes this value wasn't enough for particular kinds of work, so the value setting had to be exposed to the user to allow them to tweak the heap size to suit their own requirements.
 While popular among "power users", this exposure of a technical implementation detail was against the grain of the Mac user philosophy.
 Apart from exposing users to esoteric technicalities, it was inefficient, since an application would be made to grab all of its allotted RAM, even if it left most of it subsequently unused.
 Another application might be memory starved, but would be unable to utilize the free memory "owned" by another application.

-While an application could not beneficially utilize a sister application's heap, it could certainly destroy it, typically by inadvertently writing to a nonsense address.
+While an application could not beneficially utilize another application's heap, it could certainly destroy it, typically by inadvertently writing to a nonsense address.
 An application accidentally treating a fragment of text or image, or an unassigned location as a pointer could easily overwrite the code or data of other applications or even the OS, leaving "lurkers" even after the program was exited.
 Such problems could be extremely difficult to analyze and correct.

 Switcher evolved into MultiFinder in System 4.2, which became the Process Manager in System 7, and by then the scheme was long entrenched.
 Apple made some attempts to work around the obvious limitations – temporary memory was one, where an application could "borrow" free RAM that lay outside of its heap for short periods, but this was unpopular with programmers so it largely failed to solve the problems.
 Apple's System 7 Tune-up addon added a "minimum" memory size and a "preferred" size—if the preferred amount of memory was not available, the program could launch in the minimum space, possibly with reduced functionality.
 This was incorporated into the standard OS starting with System 7.1, but still did not address the root problem.

 Virtual memory schemes, which made more memory available by paging unused portions of memory to disk, were made available by third-party utilities like Connectix Virtual, and then by Apple in System 7.
 This increased Macintosh memory capacity at a performance cost, but did not add protected memory or prevent the memory manager's heap compaction that would invalidate some pointers.